 Joao Fernandes Da Silva, from partner Associação Deficiente Timor-Leste, said that he increased his knowledge of sexual diversity and awareness that this diverse community exists.
 He acknowledged that while issues related to the community are sensitive in the country, it was important to be aware of them.

-Another participant, Bernadette Do Santos from PROSPEK, agreed that the session improved her knowledge on LGBTQI and now she recognizes that members of the community are human beings and their rights must be respected.
+Participant Bernadette Do Santos from PROSPEK agreed that the session improved her knowledge on LGBTQI and now she recognizes that members of the community are human beings and their rights must be respected.

 Another participant expressed her appreciation of this important session, adding that she had gained awareness of the issues.
 She believed the session encouraged the participants to respect the LGBTQI community and their existence in Timor-Leste.
 In her opinion, the partner organizations need to include the community of LGBTQI in their programs.

 Learn more about the NGO Advocacy for Good Governance activity in Timor-Leste here.